ghattab/ghattab.github.io/aa.md

 <br/>
 _"
 If you have a universe that was just the mirror image of the one we know about, then in fact, presumably it would have right-handed amino acids.
-That's why I'm only half kidding when I say there is a guy on the other side of the universe with his heart on the right hand side."_―-Ronald Breslow
+That's why I'm only half kidding when I say there is a guy on the other side of the universe with his heart on the right hand side."_―Ronald Breslow

 <br/>
 <br/>